-Figure 98—The SISO feeback procedure of the SU-MIMO beamforming
+The responder shall send a BRP frame to the initiator within an MBIFS following the reception of the BRP frame from the initiator.
+The DMG Beam Refinement element included in the BRP frame shall have the EDMG Extension Flag and EDMG Channel Measurement Present fields set to 1, all the subfields within the FBCK-REQ field set to 0, and the SNR Present, Sector ID Order Present, Channel Measurement Present, Tap Delay Present and Link Type subfields within the FBCK-TYPE field set to 1, 1, 0, 0 and 0, respectively.

-The responder shall send a BRP frame to the initiator a SIFS following the reception of the BRP frame from the initiator.
-The BRP shall have all the subfields within the FBCK-REQ field are set to 0, the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order Present subfield within the FBCK-TYPE field set to 1, the Channel Measurement Present subfield within the FBCK-TYPE field set to 0, the Tap Delay Present subfield within the FBCK-TYPE field set to 0, the Link Type subfield within the FBCK-TYPE field set to 0, the EDMG Extension Flag field set to 1 and the EDMG Channel Measurement Present field set to 1.
 The last initiator TXSS may have been performed using DMG Beacon frames, SSW frames, Short SSW packets or EDMG BRP-TX packets.
 If the last initiator TXSS was performed using DMG Beacon or SSW frames, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
 If the last initiator TXSS was performed using Short SSW packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates the CDOWNs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
 If the last initiator TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates the BRP CODWNs of the BRP packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-The BRP frame shall contain feedback information for more than one sector per TX antenna that were received in the last initiator TXSS.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the last initiator TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+Otherwise the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 …

 Straw Poll: